stormpath/stormpath-documentation/source/reference.rst

   * - ``status``
     - String (Enum)
     - ``ENABLED`` , ``DISABLED``
-    - Enabled Directories can be used as Account Stores for Applications.
+    - Enabled Directories can be used as Account Stores for logging in to Applications.
 Disabled Directories cannot be used for login.

   * - ``createdAt``
     - String